 In accordance with current State and County health guidelines, our parks, including the Dog Park at Yorba Park are open for public use, weather permitting.
 The public is encouraged to utilize the open space and walking trails to stay healthy, both physically and mentally.
 Please continue to practice social distancing by staying at least six feet away from those who are not part of your household.
 Wash your hands frequently and do not use our parks if you are ill or experiencing COVID-19 symptoms.
-Group gatherings are prohibited.
+Large gatherings are prohibited.

 2. Can I book a City facility or picnic pavilion for an event?